xyzcenter/BaselightUserGuide/contents.md

 UsingMatchMetadatatocreateafilter
 CreatingafilterusingthePivotbutton
-Creating a filter using the filename filter button Applying filtered results
-Archiving media used in a scene or job

- Shots View
-Overview
-Selecting shots in the Shots view
-Selecting a group of shots
-Navigatingthroughagroupofshots
-ApplyinggradesfromtheShotsview
-Filtering the shots view
-Locking a filtered list
-Viewing and editing metadata Viewingmetadataformultipleshots
-Editingshotmetadata
-SettingScene&Takenumbers
-Editingmetadataformultipleshots
-AddingCustomMetadataColumns
-UsingColumnExpressions
-Metadatacolumnsettings
-Sorting the Shots view
-Conform & Consolidate
-Overview
-Supported EDL formats
-Conforming an EDL
-Conformoptions
-Performing the conform
-Sourcemediaformats
-Changingaconform
-Savingconformoptions
-Presetconformoptions
-Checking a conform against a reference edit
-Using a search filter Reconforming an EDL Partial conform Directory structures

- Importing graded sequences with BLG files

-InsertingBLGfiles
-Avid AAF round-trip workflows Consolidating source media Consolidateview
-Sequence versioning

-Conforming with filename versioning
-Wildcards
-Conform for the Open Clip versioning method FLUXManageinteraction

-Versioningoptionsintheinputlayer
-Checking scenes automatically for new versions Timeline
+Creating a filter using the filename filter button
+* Applying filtered results
+* Archiving media used in a scene or job

+#Shots View
+* Overview
+* Selecting shots in the Shots view
+--Selecting a group of shots
+--Navigating through a group of shots
+--Applying grades from the Shots view
+* Filtering the shots view
+--Locking a filtered list
+* Viewing and editing metadata
+--Viewing metadata for multiple shots
+--Editing shot metadata
+--Setting Scene & Take numbers
+--Editing metadata for multiple shots
+--Adding Custom Metadata Columns
+--Using Column Expressions
+--Metadata column settings
+* Sorting the Shots view

+#Conform & Consolidate
+* Overview
+* Supported EDL formats
+* Conforming an EDL
+--Conformoptions
+--Performing the conform
+--Sourcemediaformats
+--Changingaconform
+--Savingconformoptions
+-Presetconformoptions
+--Checking a conform against a reference edit
+* Using a search filter
+* Reconforming an EDL
+* Partial conform
+* Directory structures
+* Importing graded sequences with BLG files --InsertingBLGfiles
+* Avid AAF round-trip workflows
+* Consolidating source media
+Consolidateview
+* Sequence versioning
+--Conforming with filename versioning
+--Wildcards
+--Conform for the Open Clip versioning method
+--FLUX Manage interaction
+--Versioning options in the input layer
+--Checking scenes automatically for new versions

+#Timeline
 Introduction
 Timeline navigation
 Navigatingbynumbers(gototime)